 How to Perfectly Boil Green Beans

-Making perfect green beans isn’t rocket science – it’s food science!
-This tried and true method of quick-boiling ensures they remain bright green, slightly crisp, flavorful and ready in less than 7-minutes!
+3 food science facts you must know in order to perfectly boil green beans.
+Tried and true method ensures they remain bright green, slightly crisp, flavorful, and are ready in less than 7-minutes!

 This quick and foolproof method is based on Harold McGee‘s culinary expertise.
 McGee is a food science writer and author of the infamous book, “On Food and Cooking,” published in 1984, which has been used in food-science courses in many universities.